 A study of the lyric as it was transformed by British Romantics into a vehicle for sustained introspection and psychological analysis.
 The course explores the ethical and political dimensions of these aesthetic developments and situates them within a history of revolutions-British, American, and French.
 Authors may include Wordsworth, Coleridge, Blake, the Shelleys, Keats, and others.
-Prerequisites: ENG 2904 or permission of instructor and FYS 1104.
+Prerequisite: ENG 2674, 2474, or 2484 and FYS 1104 or permission of instructor.
 IV; V